-3.5 Scanned Maps
+3.5 Home-scanned Maps:

 Refer to Appendix A for information on working with a scanned map.
-However, a demo scanned map is available in the Documents\Pear Technology\PTMapper\Sample Maps folder.
+However, a demo scanned map is available in the c:\Program Files\PT-Mapper Pro\Maps folder and will appear in the recently used file list seen on first starting PT-Mapper Pro.